bhoudu/zambda/README.md

         ]
     }

-You run zambda with your conf file as parameter.
+Run zambda with your conf file as parameter.

     zambda lambda_handler.zambda.json